ToothpickFactory/Evently/README.md

-# evently-server
-Pretty API Documentation
+# API Server

-docs.evently.apiary.io
+Will be aWeSoMe!